Azure/cli-agent-for-aks/INSTRUCTIONS.md

-# Instructions for CLI Agent for AKS
+# Instructions for agentic CLI for AKS

 For questions or issues, please document the commands and outputs and **open an issue directly on this GitHub page**.
 Feel free to upvote and create features that you would like to see.